patternfly/patternfly-org/source/get-started/setup/index.md

     <div class="row">
       <div class="col-xs-12 col-sm-12 col-md-12">
         <div class="well">
-          <b>Note:</b> We are going to use Bower to install and update the PatternFly framework, as well as our other dependencies.
-Verify that you are in the correct project folder before installing with bower.
+          <b>Note:</b> We are going to use Bower to install and update the PatternFly framework.
+Verify that you are in the correct project folder before installing PatternFly with Bower.
         </div>
       </div>
       <div class="col-xs-12 col-sm-12 col-md-12">